 Vegan Crepes with Aquafaba

 How to pull off a crepe without eggs?
 Sarah of Champagne Tastes cracked the code with a little help from our dear friend aquafaba.
-We’re listing her crepes among other desserts, but the truth is that you can also use them as the base for a savory meal.
+We’re listing her crepes among other desserts, but you can also use them as the base for a savory meal.
 Whether you fill them with strawberries or mushrooms, you’re going to eat well.

 Aquafaba Chocolate Mousse